iantashiro/USPGames/README.md

 # USPGames

 Inspired by [The Hunger Games simulator](https://brantsteele.net/hungergames/reaping.php), but with professors from the University of São Paulo.
-Events in the game may or may not have been inspired by real events
+Events in the game may or may not have been inspired by real events.

 Doau™ inc. © all rights reserved